 General.
-The 2019 Plan was adopted by the board of directors on May 20, 2019 and approved by the Company's shareholders on June 20, 2019.
-The 2019 Plan was subsequently amended and restated, effective July 26, 2021.
-The 2019 Plan will terminate on June 20, 2029, but awards granted before that date will continue in effect in accordance with their terms.
+The 2019 Plan was adopted by the board of directors on May 20, 2019 (as the All West Bancorporation 2019 Stock Option Plan) and approved by the Company's shareholders on June 20, 2019.
+The 2019 Plan was subsequently amended and restated, effective July 26, 2021 and June 9, 2022, both of which amendments and restatements were approved by the Company's shareholders.
+The 2019 Plan will terminate on June 8, 2032, but awards granted before that date will continue in effect in accordance with their terms.
 The purpose of the 2019 Plan is to attract and retain the best available personnel for positions of substantial responsibility, to provide additional incentives to the employees, directors and consultants and to promote the success of the business.
 The 2019 Plan permits us to grant options and restricted stock as determined and administered by the Compensation Committee.
 The 2019 Plan is not subject to any of the provisions of the Employee Retirement Security Act of 1974, as amended, nor is it a qualified plan under section 401(a) of the Internal Revenue Code of 1986, as amended (referred to as the "Internal Revenue Code").

 Shares Available for Awards.
-The 2019 Plan, as initially adopted, provides for the granting of a maximum of 600,000 shares of Common Stock (after giving effect to the six-for-one stock split of the Company's common stock, effective July 26, 2021, whereby each share of the Company's common stock was automatically divided into six shares of common stock).
-On July 26, 2021, the 2019 Plan was amended to increase the maximum shares of Common Stock to 780,000.
-Shares of Common Stock related to any unexercised or unvested award granted under the 2019 Plan that terminate or expire, or are subsequently forfeited or cancelled for any reason, will become available for re-grant under the 2019 Plan.
-As of December 31, 2021, there were 459,474 shares subject to outstanding options and 296,226 shares remaining available for issuance under the 2019 Plan.
-As of the Record Date, there were 457,914 shares subject to outstanding options or other awards and 297,786 shares available for issuance under the 2019 Plan.
+The 2019 Plan, as initially adopted, provided for the granting of a maximum of 600,000 shares of common stock (after giving effect to the six-for-one stock split of the Company's common stock, effective July 26, 2021, whereby each share of the Company's common stock was automatically divided into six shares of common stock).
+On July 26, 2021, the 2019 Plan was amended to increase the maximum shares of common stock to 780,000 shares, and on June 9, 2022, the 2019 Plan was again amended to increase the maximum shares of common stock to 1,280,000 shares Shares of common stock related to any unexercised or unvested award granted under the 2019 Plan that terminate or expire, or are subsequently forfeited or cancelled for any reason, will become available for re-grant under the 2019 Plan.
+As of December 31, 2023, there were 908,527 shares subject to outstanding options and 333,853 shares remaining available for issuance under the 2019 Plan.
+As of the Record Date, there were 850,747 shares subject to outstanding options or other awards and 362,344 shares available for issuance under the 2019 Plan.